 What are Rare Earth Magnets?

-They were developed in the year 1970s and 1980s and they are the strongest type of permanent magnets.
-They produce magnetic fields that are quite strong than other types of magnets like alnico and ferrite magnets.
+They were developed in the years 1970s and 1980s and are the strongest types of permanent magnets.
+They produce magnetic fields that are quite stronger than other types of magnets like alnico and ferrite magnets.
 The rare earth magnets have a field strength of more than 1.4 tesla, whereas ceramic and ferrite magnets have fields of 0.5 to 1.0 Tesla.
 Some other types of magnetostrictive rare earth magnets such as the Terfenol-D find applications in the audio systems.

 - The term “rare earth” could be confusing as these metals are not particularly rare or precious; they are usually abundant in plenty like tin or lead.